dev-agra/alemeno-urianalyzer/README.md

 The webapp is deployed on the url: https://alemeno-urianalyzer-assign.onrender.com/

 Instructions to use:
-1) Submit a image file
+1) Press F12
-2) Press F12
+2) Select a image to test and submit the image file
 3) Vist the "Network" section of Inspect Element Tool
 4) A "POST" request is made to 'process_image' double click on it
-5) A JSON response with RGB values for each of the Urine Strip testing parameter(pH, Blood, etc)
+5) A JSON response with RGB values for each of the Urine Strip testing parameter(pH, Blood, etc) is displyed in the "response" section.

 The image processing is done as:
 ![image-processing](https://github.com/dev-agra/alemeno-urianalyzer/blob/master/core_apps/images_app/static/images_app/Screenshot%20(325).png)